Skip to main content

 Rocket uses two roles at the project level.

 Read-only access.
-Viewers can see all tasks and outputs but cannot create or edit anything.
+Viewers can see tasks and outputs they have been granted access to, but cannot create or edit anything.
 Ideal for stakeholders who need visibility without editing access.

 What’s next?